100 Notable alumni of

 -

-Kenneth Wayne Patera is an American retired professional wrestler, Olympic weightlifter, and strongman competitor from the United States.
+Kenneth Wayne Patera is an American retired professional wrestler, Olympic weightlifter, and strongman competitor.
+He was well known in the World Wrestling Federation from 1976 to 1981, 1984 to 1985 and 1987 to 1988 and American Wrestling Association.

 -